sheila-anne/sheila-anne/src/pages/blog/2020-01-04-yoga-for-digestion.md

   - restorative
   - yoga poses
 ---
 When you have an upset stomach or trouble digesting, yoga might feel like the last thing you want to do.
 Inhale, exhale, and trust me on this one.
+You can move through these poses as a flow, or simply pick one or two to do on it's own.

+**Side body stretch**

 Lay down on the flat of your back on a yoga mat or blanket.
 Inhale and stretch your arms over your head and your legs as long as you possibly can.
 Exhale and move your upper body and lower body over to the right, keeping your core body glued to the mat.
 You should feel yourself in a "C" shape here.
 If your lower back is a little uncomfortable here, you can make some adjustments in your hips -- I sometimes find it helpful to pick up my hips and set them back down, allowing my lower back to come to rest on the floor.